ashutoshmjain/gita/src/mathuraChap14.md

 `Dashraj` had a night of his life.
 First he thought how to hide the Gold.
 Once properly secured, he headed to the local pub with "drinks on me" slogan.
 All his friends ate and drank belly-full till the middle of the night.
 On his way back, he marveled at his genius for having found a cash cow in `Satyawati`.
 And then he worried if she left like older girls to marry someone.
 He must crop any plans of her wedding even before they get framed.

+> Shallow minds plan with two eyes of shorter sight.
+Once they commit it gets hard to see the bigger one of one who runs the planet and beyond.
+One reason present is so unpredictable for our designs must give in to the greater waves in making.

 `Satyawati` was his path to riches and a daily celebration on the local pub.
-With the money he had, he was planning to set up a small metal shop to make finest hand-crafted swords.
+With the new gold, he was planning to set up a big metal shop - to make finest hand-crafted swords.
 He knew `Kansa` was buying steel from `Magdha` - and he paid two coppers for a wooden seal of `Kuru`.
-Why would `Magdha` - an enemy of `Kuru` kingdom interested in enemy's currency?
+Why was `Magdha`, an enemy of `Kuru` kingdom interested in Dev's currency?
 He brushed the thought aside - tonight was his night - it was his passage back into the politics of `Kansa`.
 Now that `Maharishi` was dethroned, he must set the plans fast in motion.
+After all the ups and downs, he thought he was finally due.
+False pride stained his shallow mind more than the local hooch.

 ---

 The ride back to his camp was lost in time for `Shantanu`.
 He didn't know when he started and when he reached the camp.
 Sleep was no where near the king.
 He was planning the communications he must send tomorrow morning.
 One to his son `Dev` for deploying best of his river crew for the island.
 Second, to `Kansa` for the deal of the island.
 And third, and probably most important, to `Dashraj` for a face to face meeting.
 Should he go to his home or should he invite him over.
 He thought later would be appropriate because he didn't want to step into `Kansa's` land.
 His own life seemed precious now.

+His gaze suddenly went to the wooden seal he had taken from `Satyawati`.
+He wanted to send it to `Dev` as a souvenir.
+As he looked closer, he could see the seal was a little off.
+Dev's craftsmen wouldn't make such a mistake.
+Is someone else printing their currency !
+Why ?

 ---